Warranty fraud – an underestimated crime

 Warranty fraud (also known as service fraud or service abuse) causes global damages in the billions.
 According to estimates, warranty fraud reduces the profits of many companies by up to five percent each year.
 The threat continues to grow; not least because warranty claims are being increasingly submitted via the Internet and customer service call centers.
 This makes it easier for fraudsters to obtain warranty benefits using stolen or falsified information.

-“Therefore the companies should identify warranty fraud as early as possible in order to avoid greater damages,” explains Jörn Weber, Managing Director of corma GmbH, specialized in investigating fraud crimes.
+“Therefore the companies should identify warranty fraud as early as possible in order to avoid greater damages,” explains Jörn Weber, Kriminalhauptkommissar (inactive) and Managing Director of corma GmbH, specialized in investigating fraud crimes.

 corma GmbH: Data Analytics & Investigations